-- 23. Further education and sixth form colleges and academies can utilise the Education and Skills Funding Agency's learning aims search facility on the Information Management Hub,1 which returns up to three LDCS codes under the 'Other information' tab, 'Shared information' section, for each learning aim. - 24.
-If there is no LDCS code for a particular course, or a college thinks that the wrong LDCS code has been assigned, the college should email heses@officeforstudents.org.ukand should provide us with: - the learning aim reference - the learning aim title - the awarding body - the LDCS codes as displayed on the learning aims search (where present) - up to three main subject areas of the course in question, and their corresponding LDCS codes if known.
+- 23. Further education and sixth form colleges and academies can utilise the database downloads on the Education and Skills Funding Agency's 'Find a learning aim' service,46 which shows up to three LDCS codes in the LearningDelivery table for each learning aim. - 24.
+If there is no LDCS code for a particular course, or a college thinks that the wrong LDCS code has been assigned, the college should email heses@officeforstudents.org.uk and should provide us with: - the learning aim reference - the learning aim title - the awarding body - the LDCS codes as displayed in the ESFA's learning aims database (where present)

-1 See https://hub.fasst.org.uk/Learning%20Aims/Pages/default.aspx
+46 See https://findalearningaimbeta.fasst.org.uk/.

-25. LDCS codes contain up to six characters which indicate a hierarchy of subject specialism.
+- up to three main subject areas of the course in question, and their corresponding LDCS codes if known.47 - 25.
+LDCS codes contain up to six characters which indicate a hierarchy of subject specialism.
 The top level of the hierarchy is represented by a letter.
 Each additional character represents a (further) sub-level.
 In Tables G1 and G2, the mapping of LDCS codes to price groups includes all sub-levels of each code, unless stated otherwise.
 For example, 'A' includes all LDCS codes that begin with A, 'PA' includes all codes that begin with PA and 'FN.1' includes all codes that begin with FN.1.
-Alternatively, the Courses table in the HESES19 workbook can be used to look up a price group or groups by entering the learning aim reference for a course.
+Alternatively, the Courses table in the HESES20 workbook can be used to look up a price group or groups by entering the learning aim reference for a course.